fl1ger/deleg/draft-dnsop-deleg.md

 The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities that a resolver may use for the delegated authority, for example that it should be contacted using a different transport mechanism than the default udp/53.

-The DELEG record is served with the existing NS records and any DS records used to secure the delegation with DNSSEC, with all three types provided in the Authority section of DNS responses.
-Legacy DNS resolvers will ignore the unknown DELEG type and continue to use the NS and DS records, per the testing described in Appendix A.  Resolvers that understand DELEG and its associated parameters can efficiently switch to the new mechanism.
+The DELEG record is served along with the existing NS records and any DS records used to secure the delegation with DNSSEC, with all three types provided in the Authority section of DNS responses.
+Legacy DNS resolvers will ignore the unknown DELEG type and continue to use the NS and DS records, per the testing described in Appendix A.  Resolvers that understand DELEG and its associated parameters can efficiently switch to the DELEG mechanism.

 The DELEG record leverages the Service Binding (SVCB) record format defined in {{?RFC9460}}, using a subset of the already defined service parameters.

 DELEG can use AliasMode, inherited from SVCB, to insert a level of indirection to ease the operational maintenance of multiple zones by the same servers.
 For example, an operator can have numerous customer domains all aliased to nameserver sets whose operational characteristics can be easily updated without intervention from the customers.
 Most notably, this provides a method for addressing the long-standing problem operators have with maintaining DS records on behalf of their customers.
-This facility will be handled in a separate draft.
+This type of facility will be handled in separate documents.

 ## Terminology